gudapatimonika2002-blip/dvwa-bruteforce-detection/README.md

 ### 3.2 Brute-Force Attack Simulation

-The brute-force behavior was simulated manually in a safe, controlled way:
+The brute-force attack was done manually in a safe, controlled way:

-1. Logged out of DVWA to return to the login page.
+1. Firstly,Logged out of DVWA to return to the login page.
 2. Performed multiple login attempts with:
    - Correct username: `admin`
    - Incorrect passwords (various values), for example: